CodEngineer1105/LinkedInScrapUsingAPI/README.md

 # LinkedInScrapUsingAPI
-Proxyurl is used to scrape data of person from LinkedIn without logging into LinkedIn
+Proxycurl is used to scrape data of person from LinkedIn without logging into LinkedIn

 The response will be in json format which we can parse according to our requirements.